Phala-Network/oracle-workshop/README.md

 This example is taken from the [`EasyOracle`](https://github.com/Phala-Network/oracle-workshop/blob/3fe330fcdfef8f088896c3fba07c9bc79ccecea5/easy_oracle/lib.rs) contract.
 In the code above, we have defined a contract with two storage items accessible in the contract methods.
 It has three methods.
 The first one, `new()` is a **constructor** to instantiate a contract.
 In the constructor, we save the caller as the admin of the contract in the storage.
 The second method `admin()` is a **query** to return the admin account.
 Queries can read the storage, but cannot write to the storage (notice the immutable `&self` reference).
 The third method `redeem()` is a **transaction** method (or called "command" in Fat Contract).
 Transaction methods can read and write the storage.

-It's important to understand the types of the methods. **Constructors** and **transaction** methods are only triggered by on-chain transaction.
+It's important to understand the types of methods. **Constructors** and **transaction** methods are only triggered by on-chain transactions.
 Although the benefit is you can write to the storage, they are slow and expensive, because you always need to send a transaction.
-Additionally, the advanced features like HTTP requests is not available in these methods.
+Additionally, advanced features like HTTP requests are not available in these methods.

 The most interesting part of Fat Contract is the **queries**.
-Dispite the limitation that you can only read the storage, queries give you a lot of benefits:
+Despite the limitation that you can only read the storage, queries give you a lot of benefits:

 1. Access to HTTP requests
-2. Low latency: the queries are sent to the worker directly and get responded immediately, without waiting for blocks
+2. Low latency: the queries are sent to the worker directly and you can get the response immediately, without waiting for blocks
 3. Free to call: queries doesn't charge any gas fee

 We are going to combine queries and transactions to build the oracle.

 ### The primitives to build an oracle

-The [`EasyOracle`](https://github.com/Phala-Network/oracle-workshop/blob/3fe330fcdfef8f088896c3fba07c9bc79ccecea5/easy_oracle/lib.rs) Fat Contract asks you to post a special statement on Github to verify your ownersip of the Github account.
-By sending a statment like below, we can ensure the Github account is controlled by yourself:
+The [`EasyOracle`](https://github.com/Phala-Network/oracle-workshop/blob/3fe330fcdfef8f088896c3fba07c9bc79ccecea5/easy_oracle/lib.rs) Fat Contract asks you to post a special statement on Github to verify your ownership of the Github account.
+By sending a statement like the below, we can ensure the Github account is controlled by yourself:

 ```
 This gist is owned by address: 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d